 Welcome to Careers at Lanterne Dx.
 We invite you to apply for any open position listed below that meets your qualifications and interests.
 Click on the appropriate job title for a detailed job announcement.
 Resumes and cover letters may be submitted to careers@Lanternedx.com.

-- Performs fixation, tissue dehydration, tissue embedding (OCT, FFPE), sectioning, slide staining (H&E, special stains), immunohistochemistry (IHC), and in situ hybridization (ISH).
+- Performs fixation, tissue dehydration, tissue embedding (OCT, FFPE), sectioning, and slide staining (H&E, special stains).

 - Prepares solutions, stains, and reagents in accordance with standard operating procedures (SOPS).